stevemcgf/libNmeaParser/README.md

 ## Motivation

-I didn't find a comprensive and straight forward library to parse NMEA sentences and decode AIS data.
+I didn't find a comprehensive and straight forward library to parse NMEA sentences and decode AIS data.
 This library is part of a larger project currently in use on many ships.

 ## Installation